Emilgardis/twitch_discord_moderation/README.md

 $ docker-compose up
 ```

 This application also supports getting an oauth2 token from an external service on url `OAUTH2_SERVICE_URL`.
-This service should return a token in a json body where the token string is in the field `access_token` or `token`, if not, specify the path with
+This service should return a token in a json body where the token string is in the field `access_token` or `token`, if not, specify the path with `OAUTH2_SERVICE_JQ`.

 ```
-$ cat .env
-RUST_LOG=info
-DISCORD_WEBHOOK="<path to discord webhook>" OAUTH2_SERVICE_URL="<path to the service, include query parameters if needed to get the correct token>" OAUTH2_SERVICE_KEY="<your secure bearer token to authenticate on the service>" CHANNEL_BOT_NAME="<bot used in channel, optional>"
+OPTIONS:
+        --access-token <access-token>
+            OAuth2 Access token [env: ACCESS_TOKEN]

+        --channel-bot-name <channel-bot-name>
+            Name of channel bot [env: CHANNEL_BOT_NAME]

+        --channel-id <channel-id>
+            User ID of channel to monitor.
+If left out, defaults to owner of access token [env:
+            CHANNEL_ID]

+        --channel-login <channel-login>
+            Name of channel to monitor.
+If left out, defaults to owner of access token [env:
+            CHANNEL_LOGIN]

+        --discord-webhook <discord-webhook>
+            URL to discord webhook [env: DISCORD_WEBHOOK]

+        --oauth2-service-key <oauth2-service-key>
+            Bearer key for authorizing on the OAuth2 service url [env: OAUTH2_SERVICE_KEY]

+        --oauth2-service-refresh <oauth2-service-refresh>
+            Grab a new token from the OAuth2 service this many seconds before it actually expires.
+            Default is 30 seconds [env: OAUTH2_SERVICE_REFRESH]

+        --oauth2-service-url <oauth2-service-url>
+            URL to service that provides OAuth2 token.
+Called on start and whenever the token needs to be refreshed.

+            This application does not do any refreshing of tokens. [env: OAUTH2_SERVICE_URL]
 ```